alingse/alingse/README.md

 ### Hi there 👋

-It's me, alingse (阿林).
+It's me, alingse.

-- 🤖 a senior backend engineer in China.
+- 🤖 a backend engineer in China.
 - 😬 programming with go / python / typescript and others ...
 - 😍 love open source and keep coding
 - 🤔 I’m currently learning everything